ibm-cloud-docs/cephaas/s3_cred_create.md

 Run the `cred-create` command with the `ACCESS-KEY` and API endpoint to create a new object storage S3 credential for the storage deployment.

-Avoid using special characters when creating access keys with the exception of dashes `-`, underscores `_`, and the equal sign `=` symbols.
+Avoid using special characters when creating access keys except for dashes `-`, underscores `_`, and the equal sign `=` symbols.
 All alphabets and numbers are allowed.
 {: important}

 ```sh